 5. The Nation, Sixty Years On

-Is the NCERT Solutions for Class 8 History Chapter 10 considered as the best study guide for the CBSE students?
+Are the NCERT Solutions for Class 8 History Chapter 10 considered as the best study guides for CBSE students?

 Diagrams, tables and charts are utilised wherever needed to aid visual learning for the students.
 Subject experts have conducted in-depth research on every concept while preparing the solutions.
 Further, the PDF format of solutions can be downloaded for free from BYJU’S.